Bacterial cell structure: Bacterial DNA: Chromsomes and Plasmids

-The bacterial DNA is not packaged using histones to form chromatin as in eukaryotes but instead exists as a highly compact supercoiled structure, the precise nature of which remains unclear.
-Most bacterial chromosomes are circular, although some examples of linear chromosomes exist (e.g. Borrelia burgdorferi).
+The chromosomal DNA of bacteria is not packaged using histones to form chromatin as in eukaryotes but instead is bound by Nucleoid Associated Proteins.
+Most bacterial chromosomes are circular as opposed to the linear chromosomes of eukaryotes.
+Like eukaryotic chromosomes, bacterial chromosomes are typically heavily supercoiled.
+Some examples of linear chromosomes exist (e.g. Borrelia burgdorferi).
 Usually, a single bacterial chromosome is present, although some species with multiple chromosomes have been described.

-Along with chromosomal DNA, most bacteria also contain small independent pieces of DNA called plasmids that often encode advantageous traits but are not essential to their bacterial host.
-Plasmids can be easily gained or lost by a bacterium and can be transferred between bacteria as a form of horizontal gene transfer.
+Plasmids are small, typically circular extrasomal DNAs that many bacteria contain.
+Plasmids often encode traits that may be advantageous like resistance to toxins, but they are typically not essential to function of the bacterial cell.
+Plasmids can be easily gained or lost by bacteria and can be transferred between cells as a form of horizontal gene transfer.

 Ribosomes and other multiprotein complexes

 In most bacteria the most numerous intracellular structure is the ribosome, the site of protein synthesis in all living organisms.
 All prokaryotes have 70S (where S=Svedberg units) ribosomes while eukaryotes contain larger 80S ribosomes in their cytosol.
 The 70S ribosome is made up of a 50S and 30S subunits.
 The 50S subunit contains the 23S and 5S rRNA while the 30S subunit contains the 16S rRNA.
 These rRNA molecules differ in size in eukaryotes and are complexed with a large number of ribosomal proteins, the number and type of which can vary slightly between organisms.
 While the ribosome is the most commonly observed intracellular multiprotein complex in bacteria other large complexes do occur and can sometimes be seen using microscopy.